snail-language/snail-language-support/journal.md

 You basically give a string that matches a "shortcut" that you want to use, and then an array of lines that you want to insert when you type the shortcut.
 I've got it in `snippets/snippets.json`.

 In testing out the snippets I found a small bug in syntax highlighting.
-Syntax highlighting doesn't highlight classes that don't inherit, like `class Main { ... }` doesn't highlight Main as a class
+Syntax highlighting doesn't highlight classes that don't inherit, like `class Main { ... }` doesn't highlight Main as a class.